Ulster Special Constabulary: Composition

 The composition of the USC was overwhelmingly Protestant and Unionist, for a number of reasons.
 Several informal "constabulary" groups had already been created, for example, in Belfast, Fermanagh and Antrim.
-The Ulster Unionist Labour Association had established an "unofficial special constabulary," with members drawn chiefly from the shipyards, tasked with ‘policing’ Protestant areas.
+The Ulster Unionist Labour Association had established an "unofficial special constabulary," with members drawn chiefly from the shipyards, tasked with 'policing' Protestant areas.

 In April 1920, Captain Sir Basil Brooke (future Prime Minister of Northern Ireland), had set up "Fermanagh Vigilance", a vigilante group to provide defence against incursions by the IRA.
-Brooke was impacted personally.
-His son had been a kidnap victim.
+Brooke himself had been personally affected by the organisation, as his son had been a victim of kidnapping.
 In Ballymacarrett, a Protestant rector named John Redmond had helped form a unit of ex-servicemen to keep the peace after the July riots.

 There was a willingness to arm or recognise existing Protestant militias.
 Wilfrid Spender, head of the Ulster Volunteer Force, encouraged his members to join.
-There was an immediate and illicit supply of arms available; especially from the Ulster Volunteers.
+For these groups, was an immediate and illicit supply of arms available, especially from the Ulster Volunteers.
 Charles Wickham, Chief of Police for the north of Ireland, favoured incorporation of the Ulster Volunteers into "regular military units" instead of having to "face them down".
 A number of these groups were absorbed into the new Ulster Special Constabulary.

 Nationalists pointed out that the composition of the USC was overwhelmingly Protestant and loyal, claiming the government was arming Protestants to attack Catholics.
+In addition, a number of Special Constables, newly appointed by the Lisburn Urban Council, had been charged with rioting and looting committed over three days and nights following the assassination of RIC Inspector Oswald Swanzy.
+During that same time period, members of the Dromore UVF were said to have supervised the expulsion of Catholic families from Dromore.
+A further detail was that many UVF units joined the new Constabulary, with their commanders being appointed to senior positions.